 For those unfamiliar with the new Supra’s back story, the unlikely collaboration with BMW started in 2012, with first discussions between the two occurring right after the introduction of the Scion FR-S/Toyota FT86, Toyota’s sporty car joint venture with Subaru.

-Compared to the golden years of sports cars in the 1980s when the Datsun/Nissan Z Car, Mazda RX-7 and Toyota Supra each enjoyed five-digit annual sales, today’s two-seaters sell in much smaller numbers.
+Compared with the golden years of sports cars in the 1980s, when the Datsun/Nissan Z Car, Mazda RX-7, and Toyota Supra each enjoyed five-digit annual sales, today’s 2-seaters sell in much smaller numbers.
 Yet vehicle development costs can easily top several hundred million dollars for a single new model.
 So the business case for the sports car linkup made sense.

 By the time the Toyota FT-1 concept wowed attendees at the 2014 North American International Auto Show in Detroit, the overall shape and messaging of the Supra-to-be were already beginning to form.